irmen/prog8/docs/source/syntaxreference.rst

 for them.
 You can give them an initial value as well.
 That value can be a simple literal value, or an expression.
 If you don't provide an intial value yourself, zero will be used.
-You can add a ``@zp`` zeropage-tag, to tell the compiler to prioritize it when selecting variables to be put into zeropage.
+You can add a ``@zp`` zeropage-tag, to tell the compiler to prioritize it when selecting variables to be put into zeropage (but no guarantees).
+If the ZP is full, the variable will be allocated in normal memory elsewhere.
 You can add a ``@shared`` shared-tag, to tell the compiler that the variable is shared with some assembly code and that it should not be optimized away if not used elsewhere.
 The syntax is::